-- Funds of funds composed of funds which are not under the management of AXA IM.
-Nevertheless, due diligence processes are implemented when selecting external funds to look at their RI credentials and assess if they apply similar or equivalent exclusion criteria on the targeted activities; - Passive strategies (i.e., index funds and exchange-traded funds ETFs); - Funds of hedge funds; - Tenants in real estate portfolios.
+- Funds of funds composed of funds which are not under the management of AXA IM;

+- Index funds;

+- Funds of hedge funds;

+- Tenants in real estate portfolios.

 The policy applies to direct product investments, overall with no look-through except when local laws or regulations require to do so.